 Random access files are fixed in length.
 Records are accessed randomly by number or can be accessed sequentially.
 Record sizes are fixed in length.
 You create a random access file by writing it sequentially when you first create the file.
-In Jaguar Release T, the maximum record length for a random access file is 127 characters.

 A JagBASIC program can create and access indexed sequential files.
 Indexed sequential files contain records stored sequentially based on a logical key within a random access file.
 The records have a fixed length.
 Indexed sequential files provide keyed access to records within the file.
 JagBASIC can read, insert, update, or delete records from the file based on the logical key that is stored as part of the record.
 The JagBASIC interpreter performs a binary search of the records in the file to locate a particular record, providing faster logical access to the records in the file.
-In the JAGUAR terminal Release T, the maximum record length for a random access file is 127 characters.